+Unless otherwise indicated in this document, all statements of opinion reflect the current assessment of Deutsche Bank, which may change at any time.
 Deutsche Bank does not assume any obligation to either update the information contained in this document or inform investors about available updated information.
-The information contained in this document is subject to change without notice and based on a number of assumptions which may not prove valid and may be different from conclusions expressed by other departments within Deutsche Bank.
-Although the information contained in this document has been diligently compiled by Deutsche Bank and derived from sources that Deutsche Bank considers trustworthy and reliable, Deutsche Bank does not guarantee or cannot make any guarantee about the completeness, fairness, or accuracy of the information and it should not be relied upon as such.
+The information contained in this document is subject to change without notice and based on a number of assumptions, estimates, opinions and hypothetical models or analyses which - although, From the Bank's current point of view are based on adequate information - may not prove valid or turnout in the future to be accurate or correct and may be different from conclusions expressed by other departments within Deutsche Bank.
+Although the information contained in this document has been derived from sources that Deutsche Bank considers trustworthy and reliable, Deutsche Bank does not guarantee the completeness, fairness, or accuracy of the information and it should not be relied upon as such.
 This document may provide, for your convenience, references to websites and other external sources.
 Deutsche Bank takes no responsibility for their content and their content does not form any part of this document.
 Accessing such external sources is at your own risk.

-To the extent permissible under applicable laws and regulations, this document is for discussion purposes only and is not intended to create any legally binding obligations on Deutsche Bank and/or its affiliates ("Affiliates"), and Deutsche Bank is not acting as your financial advisor or in a fiduciary capacity unless otherwise expressly agreed by Deutsche Bank in writing.
-Before making an investment decision, investors need to consider, with or without the assistance of an investment adviser, whether any investments and strategies described or provided by Deutsche Bank, are appropriate, $in \ light \ of \ their \ particular investment \ needs, \ objectives, financial \ circumstances, the \ possible \ risks \ and \ benefits \ of \ such \ and \ such \ such \ and \ such \ and \ such \ and \ such \ and \ such \ such \ such \ and \ such \ such$ investment decision and instrument specifics.
-When making an investment decision, potential investors should not rely an extraction of the contraction of the contron this document but only on what is contained in the final offering documents relating to the investment.
+To the extent permissible under applicable laws and regulations, this document is for discussion purposes only and is not intended to create any legally binding obligations on Deutsche Bank and Deutsche Bank is not acting as your financial advisor or in a fiduciary capacity unless otherwise expressly agreed by Deutsche Bank in writing.
+Before making an investment decision, investors need to consider, with or without the assistance of a financial professional, whether any investments and strategies described or provided by Deutsche Bank, are appropriate, in light of the investor's particular investment needs, objectives, financial circumstances, the possible risks and benefits of such investment decision.
+When making an investment decision, potential investors should not rely on this document but only on what is contained in the final offering documentation relating to the investment.
 As a global financial services provider, Deutsche Bank from time to time faces actual and potential conflicts of interest.
 Deutsche Bank's policy is to take all appropriate steps to maintain and operate effective organisational and administrative arrangements to identify and manage such conflicts.
 Senior management within Deutsche Bank are responsible for ensuring that Deutsche Bank's systems, controls and procedures are adequate to identify and manage conflicts of interest.
-Deutsche Bank does not give tax or legal advice, including in this document and nothing in this document should be interpreted as Deutsche Bank providing any person with any investment advice.
+Deutsche Bank does not give tax or legal advice, including in this document, and nothing in this document should be interpreted as Deutsche Bank providing any person with any investment advice.
 Investors should seek advice from their own tax experts, lawyers, and investment advisers in considering investments and strategies described by Deutsche Bank.
 Unless notified to the contrary in a particular case, investment instruments are not insured by any governmental entity, not subject to deposit protection schemes and not guaranteed, including by Deutsche Bank.
 This document may not be reproduced or circulated without Deutsche Bank's express written authorisation.
 Deutsche Bank expressly prohibits the distribution and transfer of this material to third parties.
-Deutsche Bank accepts no liability whatsoever arising from the use or distribution of this material or for any action taken or decision made in respect of investments mentioned in this document the investor may have entered into or may enter in future.
+Deutsche Bank accepts no liability whatsoever arising from the use or distribution of this material or for any action taken or decision made in respect of investments mentioned in this document which the investor may have made or may make in the future.